cdflint/uniteSalisbury--Phonegap/README.md

 ```

 check setup with

 ```
 cordova prepare
 ```

-for plaforms iOS and Android set target="_blank"
+for plaforms iOS and Android set target='_blank'
 for browser set target="_self" so a new window event is not triggered

 ### uri Whitelisting
 ./config.xml

 ```xml
 <access origin="http://apps.esrgc.org/uniteSalisbury" />
 ```